Roof Collapse Kills Eight At Serbia Train Station: Minister - UrduPoint

 "This is a black Friday for us, for all of Serbia, for Novi Sad," he added.

-Serbia Railways said in a statement that the outdoor roof that collapsed had not been part of the renovations completed at the station.
+Serbia Railways said in a statement that the collapsed outdoor roof had not been part of the renovations completed at the station.

 "Serbia Railways regrets the accident that occurred, and the causes and any new details from the investigation will be promptly announced," the company wrote in a social media post.